Mkhimer69/Agent-Operations-Assistant/README.md

 This repository showcases the application's architecture, design, and functionality for portfolio purposes.

-Company-specific data, proprietary business logic, customer information, internal operational procedures, and sensitive configurations have been intentionally excluded.
+Company-specific data, proprietary business logic, customer information, operational procedures, and internal configurations have been intentionally excluded.